9 things to know before renting an apartment in Toronto.

 Whether you are moving within Toronto or you are moving to Toronto, we decided that we would compile a list of things that you must know when looking to rent in Toronto.
 Hopefully these tips will allow you to choose wisely when moving.

 When is the best time to start looking for apartments in Toronto?

 Summer move in dates are the most popular, searching neighborhoods can become hectic.
 Between June and September, the demand for apartments is unusually high.
 Consequently, applications can become much more competitive.
 For this reason, we recommended renting, “off-season.”
 Renting off-season will make your search experience less stressful.
 With that being said you will still be able to find an apartment even if you are looking for an apartment during the most popular months, just be prepared for a competitive market.

 Come prepared when you look for an apartment.

-- It does not hurt to have your cheque book handy, in case you sign off on the lease and need to make a deposit.
-However, be weary if a landlord asks you to provide cold hard cash.
-According to CBC, buildings across the city are using tactics that actually violate provincial tenancy laws.
+- It does not hurt to have your cheque book handy in case you sign off on the lease and need to make a deposit.
+However, be wary if a landlord asks you to provide cold hard cash.
+Buildings across the city are using tactics that actually violate provincial tenancy laws.

 What to expect for neighborhood prices in Toronto?